okfn/opendatahandbook-old/source/glossary.rst

     See :term:`Application Programming Interface`.

   Application Programming Interface
-    A way computer programmes talk to one another.
-Can be understood in terms of how a programmer sends instructions between programmes.
+    A way computer programs talk to one another.
+Can be understood in terms of how a programmer sends instructions between programs.

   Web API
     An :term:`API` that is designed to work over the Internet.